domaframework/doma-tools-for-intellij/README.md

 - The DAO method’s argument parameter definition
 - The field and method definitions on that parameter’s type
 - The class definition referenced by @ClassName@
-- Resolve references for custom functions using the ExpressionFunctions implementation class in which they are defined.
+- Custom functions in the configured ExpressionFunctions implementation class
 - You can also jump using the **Go To > Declaration Usage** menu.

 ![Reference.gif](images/gif/Reference.gif)